SNDK Stock Alert: SanDisk Falls Amid Broader Chip Pullback

-SanDisk (SNDK) shares closed meaningfully lower on May 12 amid a coordinated selloff across the entire memory and semiconductor names.
+SanDisk (SNDK) shares closed meaningfully lower on May 12 amid a selloff across many memory and semiconductor names.

-Investors also bailed on Micron Technology (MU) and Western Digital (WDC) today, reinforcing that weakness in SNDK was mostly related to profit-taking, not company-specific fundamental deterioration.
+Investors also bailed on Micron Technology (MU) and Western Digital (WDC), reinforcing that weakness in SNDK was mostly related to profit-taking, not company-specific fundamental deterioration.

 Despite the decline on Tuesday, SanDisk stock is trading at more than 5x its price at the start of 2026.